sturteva/pf2e-random-encounters-and-weather/README.md

 # pf2e-random-encounters-and-weather

 ## Current features
-Currently two sets of macros to generate Random Encounters and Random Weather.
-It is built based off of the PF2e Kingmaker Companion Guide's Random Weather rules and the Random Encounter rules found in the PF2e Kingmaker Adventure Path.
+Currently, two sets of macros to generate Random Encounters and Random Weather.
+It is built using the PF2e Kingmaker Companion Guide's Random Weather rules and the Random Encounter rules found in the PF2e Kingmaker Adventure Path.
 I modified them to account for my Quest for the Frozen Flame game in the Northern Saga Lands.

-I hope to come back to this and add at least the Kingmaker Random Encounters since that is just data entry.
+I hope to return to this and add at least the Kingmaker Random Encounters since that is just data entry.
 I'll also try to update it as I go in my Quest for the Frozen Flame campaign.
 If others would like to contribute to the data entry/macro creation for different regions throughout, feel free to put in some PRs!

 ### Random Weather ###
 Northern Saga Lands Random Weather Generation